jessepav/lacygoill-wiki-backup/awk/sed.md

 It's the equivalent of `:echom` in a Vimscript.

 ##
-## How to print the 2nd line 2 a file?
+## How to print the 2nd line of a file?

     $ printf '%s\n' a b c | sed -n '2p'
     b~